 Bring Your Screen into Focus with Computer Glasses

 Many people are unaware of the stress and strain to which technology subjects our eyes.
 Computer glasses will help you if you are showing symptoms of eye fatigue, a headache, neck or back pain or sensitivity to light.
 Your eyes may also be dry or red, and you may experience a burning or stinging sensation.
 This is Computer Vision Syndrome.

 Computer glasses have visual zones tailored to the movements of your eyes when you are working at your computer.
 They can also be individualized to meet your own personal requirements.
 Tiny points of detail can influence the quality of vision provided by your new glasses.
 The more exact these processes are, the faster you will adapt to your new glasses.
-These glasses offer a very large field of vision at close and intermediate distances (between 2 and 12 feet).
+These glasses offer a very large field of vision at close and intermediate distances (between 2' to 12').
 Computer glasses for laptops are going to differ from glasses for a tablet or a desktop with a display.
 Our goal is for you to enjoy optimum vision in precisely the range of vision your work requires.
 Your head and neck remain in a natural, relaxed position the whole day long.

 Doug Wohl takes the time to fit your computer glasses.

 Are you peering over your glasses or hunching closer to your computer to read the screen better.
 Getting headaches from leaning forward awkwardly and straining your neck when using a computer at a desk?
 Are you trying to use your reading glasses at your computer?
 Does it help?
 We do not think so.